mahynski/choose_lunch/README.md

 ## Obtain Yelp developer account
 1. Sign up for a [yelp developers](https://www.yelp.com/developers) account.
-2. Obtain your client id and secret from your account ([Manage App](https://www.yelp.com/developers/v3/manage_app)) to use their Fusion API.
+2. Obtain your API_KEY from your account
+([Manage App](https://www.yelp.com/developers/v3/manage_app)) to use their Fusion API.
-3. Enter your "API_KEY" in a credentials.json file inside the repo directory.
+3. Enter your API_KEY in a credentials.json file inside the repo directory.
 For example
 ~~~ bash
 $ cat /path/to/choose_lunch/credentials.json